getify/You-Dont-Know-JS/scope-closures/apB.md

 If you were to call `isPrime(4327)` multiple times in a program, you can see that it would go through all its dozens of comparison/computation steps every time.
 If you consider `factorize(..)`, it's calling `isPrime(..)` many times as it computes the list of factors.
 And there's a good chance most of those calls are repeats.
 That's a lot of wasted work!

 The first part of this exercise is to use closure to implement a cache to remember the results of `isPrime(..)`, so that the primality (`true` or `false`) of a given number is only ever computed once.
-Hint: we essentially showed this sort of caching in Chapter 6 with `factorial(..)`.
+Hint: we already showed this sort of caching in Chapter 6 with `factorial(..)`.

 If you look at `factorize(..)`, it's implemented with recursion, meaning it calls itself repeatedly.
 That again means we may likely see a lot of wasted calls to compute prime factors for the same number.
 So the second part of the exercise is to use the same closure cache technique for `factorize(..)`.